coderefinery/TTT4HPC_Interactive/content/Data_sync.md

 :::::{exercise} Homework: sshfs
 1. Install SSHFS on whatever computer you use for daily local work.
+   - You'll have to figure out if this is easy (it might not be possible).

 2. SSHFS mount a remote directory that has a large file in it. (you can make a 1GB file with `dd if=/dev/urandom of=some_file bs=1M count=1000`)
 3. Run `time md5sum` (or some other checksum program) on both the